-Lake Mills is blessed with an abundance of rich history, natural beauty and small town charm.
+Lake Mills is blessed with an abundance of rich history, natural beauty, and small town charm.
 Enjoy a day on Rock Lake or a scenic Glacial Drumlin Trail bike ride.
 Go birding at Zeloski Marsh or delve into history at Aztalan State Park and Museum.
-Find your next antique treasure while shopping downtown or a sip locally brewed beer.
+Find your next antique treasure while shopping downtown, or sip locally brewed beer.
 No matter your choice, Lake Mills has something for everyone!

-Parks are plentiful in Lake Mills.
-Common’s Park is the heart of Lake Mills.
+Parks are plentiful in our area.
+Common’s Park is actually the heart of Lake Mills.
 This historically significant city park is the home of summer concerts under the Victorian Gazebo, festivals, farmers markets, and winter ice skating.
-Korth Park is 89 acres of beauty and fun offering iconic views of Rock Lake.
-The park has a play area for kids, the best hill for sledding, wonderful spots for a picnic and well-maintained prairie walking trails.
-Wallace Park is perfect for kids while Tyranena Park is more secluded.
+Korth Park is 89 acres of beauty and fun, offering iconic views of Rock Lake.
+The park has a play area for kids, the best hill for sledding, wonderful spots for a picnic, and well-maintained prairie walking trails.
+Wallace Park is perfect for kids, while Tyranena Park is more secluded.

 Lake Mills has easy access to the 52-mile Glacial Drumlin Trail.
 Hailed as one of the best bicycle trails in Wisconsin, it is sought out by hikers and bicyclists alike.
 The trail follows the old Chicago and Northwest railway.
 It is open 365 days a year.
-A trail pass is needed for cyclists and roller bladers—not necessary for walkers and runners.
-Bikes are available to rent at The Hub located in downtown Lake Mills; they can help you get to the trail and recommend some ride options!
+A trail pass is needed for cyclists and roller bladers, but it is not necessary for walkers and runners.
+Bikes are available to rent at The Hub, located in downtown Lake Mills.
+They can help you get to the trail and recommend some great riding options!

-Two diverse landscapes filled with rare species are waiting to be explored in Lake Mills.
-Madison Audubon’s Faville Grove Sanctuary, on the North side of town, is an ecological rich property of wetlands, uplands, prairie, savannas and woodlands open to the public.
+Two diverse landscapes, filled with rare species, are waiting to be explored in Lake Mills.
+Madison Audubon’s Faville Grove Sanctuary on the North side of town is an ecological rich property of wetlands, uplands, prairie, savannas, and woodlands, and it is open to the public.
 Aldo Leopold himself fought to preserve this special place.
-The eastern prairie white-fringe orchid, a Wisconsin Endangered and Federal Threatened plant, grows here!
-And, birders flock to Faville to catch a glimpse of woodcocks performing their mating dance!
-Another birder’s paradise is Zeloski Marsh within the Lake Mills Wildlife Area located just south west of Lake Mills.
-This diverse habitat of open water marsh, wet prairie, lowland hardwoods and oak savannah covers approximately 3,300 acres.
+The eastern prairie white-fringe orchid, a Wisconsin endangered and federal threatened plant, grows here!
+And birders flock to Faville to catch a glimpse of woodcocks, performing their mating dance!
+Another birder’s paradise is Zeloski Marsh within the Lake Mills Wildlife Area, located just south west of Lake Mills.
+This diverse habitat of open water marsh, wet prairie, lowland hardwoods, and oak savannah covers approximately 3,300 acres.
 The property contains breeding populations of most priority wetland bird species for Southern Wisconsin.

 Commons Park, the heart of downtown, is surrounded by charming 19th century buildings that house exceptional shops and restaurants.
-Dining in Lake Mills offers a number of culinary experiences, from all-American eats like sliders and hot dogs to traditional Wisconsin fish fries to restaurants offering ethic fare.
-And, of course, you’ll find places to curb your sweet tooth—custard, chocolate and more.
-To quench your thirst, Lake Mills also has two breweries, a winery and some great cocktails!
+Dining in Lake Mills offers a number of culinary experiences from all-American eats, like sliders and hot dogs, to traditional Wisconsin fish fries and restaurants offering ethic fare.
+And of course, you’ll find places to curb your sweet tooth—custard, chocolate, and more.
+To quench your thirst, Lake Mills also has two breweries, a winery, and some great cocktails!

 Lake Mills is filled with unique shopping opportunities.
-Here you can find the perfect trinket gift, a vintage gem or your new favorite piece of jewelry.
-Additionally, we are proud to have a number of nationally recognized businesses choose Lake Mills has their headquarters—Ephraim Faience Pottery, Tyranena Brewing Co., James J. Chocolate and Lewis Station Winery.
+Here you can find the perfect trinket gift, a vintage gem, or your new favorite piece of jewelry.
+Additionally, we are proud to have a number of nationally recognized businesses choose Lake Mills as their headquarters—Ephraim Faience Pottery, Tyranena Brewing Co., James J. Chocolate, and Lewis Station Winery.

 Lake Mills’ legendary status is rooted in ancient civilization lore.
 A large part of the legends come from Lake Mills close proximity to Aztalan State Park.
 Just east of Lake Mills lies one of Wisconsin’s most important archaeological sites.
 Aztalan State Park showcases an ancient Middle-Mississippian village that thrived between 1000 and 1300 A.D.
 The people who settled Aztalan built large, flat-topped pyramidal mounds and a stockage around their village.